srtucker22/glipchat/README.md

 ## Application Design Overview

-As mentioned previously, quasar is an example of how to create a WebRTC video chatroom and also of how to integrate React and Flux in a Meteor app.
+Quasar is an example of how to create a WebRTC video chatroom and also of how to integrate React and Flux in a Meteor app.

 Don't know React or Flux?
 No problem!